Las Vegas gunman 'doted' on girlfriend but may have kept secrets

 The portrait emerging of her stands in stark contrast to that of Paddock.

-While he had few friends and kept to himself, Danley is warm and outgoing, according to media interviews with family, neighbors and friends.
+While he had few friends and kept to himself, Danley is warm and outgoing, according to media interviews with family, neighbours and friends.

 Danley was born in the Philippines and moved to Australia where she married and became an Australian citizen, according to the Gold Coast Bulletin, an Australian newspaper.